susilnem/PureML/README.md

 <h align="center">

-# The next-gen developer platform for Production ML.
+# Opensource private hub for your AI

 </h>